Financial Advisors Since 1961

 Arnold W. Bradburd (1989-1997).
 Bradburd is a member of the Church of the Restoration (Unitarian Universalist) of Philadelphia, Pennsylvania and had served for five years as a member of the UUA Board of Trustees (representing the Joseph Priestley District) prior to his election as Financial Advisor.
 Originally an accountant by training, he is the chairman and treasurer of the Interstate Steel Supply Company.
 After his service as Financial Advisor, he continued to be active as a member of the Congregational Properties & Loan Commission and of the board of the Unitarian Universalist Service Committee

 Dan Brody (2005-2013).
-Brody is a member of the First Unitarian Society in Newton, Massachusetts, where he has served as chair of the Board of Investment.
-He is vice president of The Keefe Company, an urban planning and real estate development firm in Boston.
-He was previously chief financial officer for Harvard's John F. Kennedy School of Government, and Deputy State Budget director for the Commonwealth of Massachusetts.
+Brody is a member of the First Unitarian Universalist Society in Newton, Massachusetts, where he has served as chair of the Board of Investment and of the Financial Oversight Committee.
+He is a consultant to Field First LLC, providing data management services to progressive political campaigns.
+He was previously vice president of The Keefe Company, an urban planning and real estate development firm in Boston, chief financial officer for the Harvard Kennedy School, and Deputy State Budget director for the Commonwealth of Massachusetts.

 Lawrence R. Ladd (1997-2005; 2013-2016).
 Ladd is a member and former treasurer of the Church of the Larger Fellowship (Unitarian Universalist).
 A former president of Liberal Religious Youth (the predecessor of YPRU), he also was a member of the UUA Commission on Appraisal.
 A professional financial manager for not-for-profit organizations, he was Director of Budget & Financial Planning at Harvard University at the time of his election.
 He is now the practice leader for not-for-profit consulting services for Grant Thornton LLP.